r-cha/r-cha/src/content/blog/software-principles.md

 ---

 A common misconception is that freedom is freedom.
-Sufficient exposure to life without constraints that freedoms **emerges from** constraints.
+Sufficient exposure to life without constraints reveals that freedoms **emerges from** constraints.
 I find that the following constraints allow software to flourish.

 This is written for software engineers.